leobudima/elogii-blog/content/how-to-optimize-route-planning.md

 This depends on your order volumes.

-If you don’t have too many deliveries per day, then it makes sense to do them manually.
+If you don’t have too many deliveries, then it makes sense to do them manually.

 The same is true if you rely exclusively on fixed routes.